EarthPol/earthpol.com/docs/War & Diplomacy/SiegeWar.md

 - Ender pearl cooldown & anti-pearl glitching plugin.
 - Shield block & disable sound.
 - Extended shield disable cooldown.
-- No crystals & anchors.
-TNT cart PVP is possible.
+- No crystals & anchors, or **Bow and arrow cart PVP**.
+TNT Carts can still be dropped from overhead like an airstrike.
 - Totems do not take effect in siege zones.
 - Siege zone prohibited blocks: Water & Lava buckets, cobwebs, obsidian, ice.
 Does not apply to Wilderness areas outside of siege zones.